-A celebrity football match like no other Soccer Aid at London Stadium heralds the return of this popular event raising money for UNICEF.
+A celebrity football match like no other 2023 Soccer Aid at Old Trafford heralds the return of this popular event raising money for UNICEF.
 Tickets are on sale here.

 Soccer Aid at London Stadium this summer is the first time the match has been played at the Queen Elizabeth Olympic.
 And to mark the 10th anniversary of the event, Mr Soccer Aid himself, UNICEF UK Ambassador Robbie Williams will perform a special half-time show, while the likes of Usain Bolt and Martin Compston take to the pitch alongside footballing legends such as Gary Neville